ramiror/spanglish/README.md

 It costs an egg | It is very expensive/difficult
 I don't have a mango split in half | To be broke
 There are no moors in the coast | All clear
+It gives me bad spine | I have a bad feeling about this

 ## English -> Spanish